 Eastern Region Green Party is gaining new members and has seen an increase of over 350% this year alone.
 It is actively involved in many campaigns, including: supporting renewable energy projects; stopping Norfolk County Council cuts to care services; bus services and improved cycle provision; renationalising the rail network - whilst campaigning against new nuclear power stations - opposing the expansion of Stansted, Luton and regional airports and objecting to incinerators.

 The Greens have also been fighting excessive top down Government imposed development targets whilst at the same time working for improved social housing, led by local authorities.

-Successful campaigns and Green Councillor actions have included securing NHS dentistry, boosting household recycling collections, ensuring that new developments meet high sustainability standards and saving street trees from the axe.
-Green Councillors have also been active in opposing damaging road building proposals whilst supporting better public transport and investment in cycling routes.
+Successful campaigns and Green councillor actions have included securing NHS dentistry, boosting household recycling collections, ensuring that new developments meet high sustainability standards and saving street trees from the axe.
+Green councillors have also been active in opposing damaging road building proposals whilst supporting better public transport and investment in cycling routes.

 Given the recent "Green Surge" there has never been a better or more exciting time to get involved and join the Green Party.